TVIResources/TVIResources.github.io/_posts/2025-11-28-python-with-screenreader-course.md

 - Examples of successful classroom implementations with blind or visually impaired students.

 I am particularly interested in feedback from students and educators who use the course.
 If you encounter sections that are unclear, exercises that are difficult to complete with a screenreader, or features that would improve the learning experience, please let me know by opening an issue or leaving a comment below.
 Your input helps make programming education more accessible for all learners.
 I am planning on keeping this course updated as I use it every year or so to teach students who are blind/visually impaired programming skills, but by no means is this tool only intended for them, it is intended for anyone wanting to learn.

+## Leave a Comment

+Note, I use [Remarkbox](https://www.remarkbox.com/) for comments to prevent Disqus from showing adds or other methods requiring a GitHub login for participation in any discussions.
+Although you are asked for you email, there is no need to verify it through remarkbox in order to leave a comment.
+Verification is just so you can track discussions, etc. without the system treating you as a new person every time.

 <!-- Remarkbox - Your readers want to communicate with you -->
 <div id="remarkbox-div">